gold-standard-phantoms/asldro/docs/usage/quickstart.rst

 #.
 Sampling at the acquisition resolution
 #.
 Adding instrument and physiological pseudorandom noise.

+The structural pipeline excludes the General Kinetic Model, and just generates volumes with synthetic MR contrast.
+The ground truth pipeline only has the motion model and sampling.

 Each volume described in ``asl_context`` has the motion, resampling and noise processes applied independently.
 The rotation and translation arrays in the input parameters describe this motion, and the the random number generator is initialised with the same seed each time the DRO is run, so each